Categories

 • Avocado Slices: Avocados are rich in healthy fats, vitamins, and minerals.
 Cut them into small, easy-to-grasp slices for a nutritious and creamy finger food option.

-• Soft-Boiled Eggs: Eggs are a great source of protein and important nutrients like choline and vitamin D. Soft-boiled eggs provide a texture that is easily manageable for infants, making them an ideal finger food choice.
+• Soft-Boiled Eggs: Eggs are a great source of protein for kids and important nutrients like choline and vitamin D. Soft-boiled eggs provide a texture that is easily manageable for infants, making them an ideal finger food choice.

 • Whole Grain Crackers: Choose whole grain crackers that are low in sodium and free from artificial flavours.
 They provide carbohydrates and dietary fibre, which aid in digestion and provide sustained energy.